Elyon: ʼĒl ʻElyōn

-ʽElyōn standing alone
+ʽElyōn

-The name ʽElyōn 'Most High' standing alone is found in many poetic passages, especially in the Psalms.
+The name ʽElyōn (Most High) standing alone is found in many poetic passages, especially in the Psalms.
 It appears in Balaam's verse oracle in Numbers 24:16 as a separate name parallel to Ēl.

-It appears in Moses' final song in Deuteronomy 32:8 (a much discussed verse).
+It also appears in Moses' final song in Deuteronomy 32:8 (a much-discussed verse).
 A translation of the Masoretic text:

-Many Septuagint manuscripts have in place of "sons of Israel", angelōn theou 'angels of God' and a few have huiōn theou 'sons of God'.
-The Dead Sea Scrolls fragment 4QDeutj reads bny ’lwhm 'sons of God' ('sons of ’Elohim').
-The New Revised Standard Version translates this as "he fixed the boundaries ... according to the number of the gods".
+Many Septuagint manuscripts have angelōn theou (angels of God) in place of "sons of Israel", while a few others have huiōn theou (sons of God).
+The Dead Sea Scrolls fragment 4QDeutj, however, reads bny ’lwhm, (sons of God, or sons of ’Elohim).
+The New Revised Standard Version translates this as "he fixed the boundaries ... according to the number of the gods."
+However, the identification of ʽElyōn in the passage is disputed.

 This passage appears to identify ʽElyōn with ’Elohim, but not necessarily with Yahweh.
 It can be read to mean that ʽElyōn separated mankind into 70 nations according to his 70 sons (the 70 sons of Ēl being mentioned in the Ugaritic texts), each of these sons to be the tutelary deity over one of the 70 nations, one of them being the God of Israel, Yahweh.
 Alternatively, it may mean that ʽElyōn, having given the other nations to his sons, now takes Israel for himself under the name of the Tetragrammaton.
-Both interpretations have supporters.
+Both interpretations have support, although viewing ʽElyōn as a higher deity than Yahweh may be against most monotheistic standards of modern Abrahamic dogmas.